De Quervain tenosynovitis

 Therapies

-Initial treatment of de Quervain tenosynovitis may include:
+Treatment of de Quervain tenosynovitis typically includes:

-• Avoiding repetitive thumb movements as much as possible
+• Avoiding repetitive thumb movements as much as possible.

-• Applying ice to the affected area
+• Applying ice to the painful area to lessen swelling and pain.

 Surgery or other procedures